Finding My Alonetude

 Scholarly Personal Narrative, developed by Robert Nash (2004), shifts inquiry from the library into the body.
 This is a profound methodological move.
 It says that lived experience is data.
 It is evidence.
 It is a legitimate site of knowledge production.

-Nash (2004) writes that “scholarly personal narrative writing is the unabashed, up-front admission that your own life signifies…” (pp. 23–24).
+Nash (2004) describes scholarly personal narrative as an unapologetic insistence that the writer’s own life carries genuine scholarly meaning, that experience counts as a legitimate form of knowing alongside abstraction.
 This admission is both liberating and frightening.
 It liberates me from the pretence that I am a detached observer of phenomena held at a safe distance.
 It frightens me because it requires vulnerability.
 I cannot hide behind the passive voice or the third person.
 I must say I. I must own what I know and how I know it.

 Nash (2004) describes the elements of effective scholarly personal narrative: